 Poppy went limp.

 “Good.
 Now just do this.”
-She put Poppy on his lap and her eyes looked up at him, narrow and deadly.
+She dropped Poppy onto his lap where her eyes narrowed up at him with deadly intent.
 Frank was afraid to move.

-“Just clear your mind Frank.
-Just, listen to the sound of the room.
+“She won’t hurt you.
+Close your eyes and just clear your mind.
+Listen to the sounds of the room.
 The sounds of the day outside.
 Don’t think about them just… listen.”

-Frank looked around the room and heard the ticking of the clock, the drip of water from the leaky sink, the birds tweeting outside.
+Frank strained to listen.
+The room was quiet but he heard the ticking of the clock, his own breathing, the drip of water from the leaky sink, the birds tweeting outside.
 It was like trying to hold his breath while at the edge of his mind he could feel his thoughts, muffled.
 There was just a single thought that wanted so much to be there.
-He ignored it and listened instead to a motorcycle passing and shouts of the children next door.
-The thought pushed against his will and the more he tried to listen the louder it got until finally-
+He ignored it and listened instead to a motorcycle passing, and shouts of the children next door.
+His own breathing and then Daisy’s.
+A thought pushed against his will and the more he tried to listen the louder it got until finally-

-You hear me?
-You- hear- me?
+Look at me?
+Look- at- me?
 Hey dummy!

-“I- I hear her.” he said astonished, but her voice faded.
+“I- I hear her.” he said astonished, but her voice faded as he opened his eyes and looked at the cat.
 “I lost it.”

 “It will take some practice but eventually you’ll be able to listen and think at the same time.
 That’s your first lesson.”